Youth Football Drills (Tackle)

 Over-the-Shoulder Catch

-Receiver sprints down the sideline; QB (or coach) throws a deep ball over the receiver's outside shoulder.
-Receiver tracks the ball over the shoulder without slowing down and catches it in stride.
-10 reps each side.
-Builds the deep-ball tracking pattern that decides 30+ yard pass plays.
+The receiver sprints down the sideline; the QB (or coach) throws a deep ball over the receiver's outside shoulder.
+The receiver tracks the ball over the shoulder without slowing down and catches it in stride.
+Builds the deep-ball tracking that decides 30+ yard pass plays.

 Contested Catch

-Receiver runs a curl or out route.
-Defender (with a hand shield) stays in tight man coverage.
-QB throws a ball slightly behind the receiver so contact happens at the catch point.
-Receiver makes the catch through the contact and finishes the route.
-Run for eight minutes at every receiver-and-DB practice block.
-A 12U-and-up drill that builds the contested-catch confidence which separates varsity-bound receivers from rotation players.
+The receiver runs a curl or out route.
+A defender (with a hand shield) stays in tight man coverage.
+The QB throws a ball slightly behind the receiver so contact happens at the catch point.
+The receiver makes the catch through the contact and finishes the route.
+A 12U-and-up drill that separates varsity-bound receivers from rotation players.

 Route Running Drills